ChilliCream/hotchocolate-docs/docs/instrumentation.md

 If you are registering the diagnostics observer with the dependency injection you have to ensure that the resulting service provider is registered with the schema.

-If you are using our `AddGraphQL` or `AddStitchedSchema` extensions you should be covered.
+If you are using our `AddGraphQL` or `AddStitchedSchema` extensions, you should be covered.
 In the case that you are putting everything together yourself you will need to register the service provider with your schema manually.

 ```csharp
 service.AddSingleton(sp => Schema.Create(c =>